 In the chart below we’ll assume that your full retirement age is 67.
 We’ll further assume that your spouse’s full retirement age benefit is $2,000 per month.

 You probably noticed the steep penalty for filing early.
 You may have also noticed that the spousal benefit does not increase beyond your full retirement age.
-So if a spousal benefit is all that you are entitled to, there is usually not a good reason to delay filing beyond your personal full retirement age.
+So if a spousal benefit is all that you are entitled to, as we assume in the chart above, there is usually not a good reason to delay filing beyond your personal full retirement age.

 When planning your Social Security filing strategy, it’s important to note that you cannot file for a spousal benefit until the higher earning spouse files for their benefit.
 However, this does not apply if your are filing for a spousal benefit from an ex-spouse.
 If your ex-spouse has not applied for retirement benefits you can receive benefits on his or her record if you have been divorced for at least two years.